 Opening Times: Monday to Sunday from 6 pm to 1 am.

 At the Tutuban night market, you can buy anything from food, jewelry, clothes, houseware, and souvenirs.
 During the day it is a shopping mall but as the evening sets in, it turns into a market as vendors take over the main road with their stalls.

 A lot of the stuff at the market is pretty good knock-offs at very good prices.
 And I have to say the quality is very good but you do need to look around.

-The crowds at Tutuban are not bad, especially if comparing to some other markets in Manila.
+The crowds at Tutuban are not bad, especially if compared to some other markets in Manila.